wintere/CommunityHistoriesWorkshopDB/open_refine_access.md

 ```
 SELECT* FROM admission_simple;
 ```
 To adjust your query or query something else, select the *Start Over* button at the top left corner of the results table.
 If you're not sure which fields are in which table I would recommend an initial query the below in order to get a sense of the precise field names, then *Start Over* and write a more specific query.
+For more complicated queries, I have [also compiled example queries with uses specific](https://github.com/wintere/CommunityHistoriesWorkshopDB/blob/main/sample_queries.md) to the CHW project.

 ![image](https://user-images.githubusercontent.com/7553742/144617603-2d14576c-4fd8-4795-93f5-e624253fa487.png)